Anatoliy Shapiro: Liberation of Auschwitz concentration camp

 As the Red Army advanced west closer to Oświęcim, the Nazis strengthened their defences greatly, hoping to win time to obliterate their crimes at Auschwitz concentration camp.
 Shapiro's specially trained division of 900 men led this advance, and took heavy losses from the retreating Wehrmacht over the last 20 mi, reaching the mine-protected roads to Auschwitz on 27 January 1945, having lost half of his division in the previous few days action:

 At about 3 o’clock in the afternoon on 27th of January 100th infantry division commanded by General F. M. Krasavin liberated Auschwitz and Birkenau.
 An assault squad of the 106th infantry division commanded by major Anatoliy Pavlovych Shapiro was one of the first who broke into the city and into the camp.
 That was his squad that has cleared the approaches to the camp from the mines — after that major Shapiro has personally opened the gates of the Auschwitz-I camp and took part in suppressing the SS resistance.
 Birkenau camp was liberated on the 28th of January by the 107th infantry division commanded by colonel V. Y. Petrenko who used to visit Krasavin at the Auschwitz-I the day before that.
 About 650 corpses of the prisoners were lying around its territory, inside the barracks and near them — mostly it were women who died of exhaustion or were shot by the SS members the night before.
 About 9 thousand prisoners lived long enough to be liberated, 7 thousand of them were contained in three main camps — Birkenau, Auschwitz and Monowitz.

 After World War II

-After the war, Shapiro worked in a military plant, but was persecuted for years because of being Jewish.
+After the war, Shapiro worked in a military plant, but states he was persecuted for years because of being Jewish.
 In 1992, his entire family decided to emigrate to the United States, settling in Suffolk County, Long Island, New York.
 It was only at this time that he discovered that the Holocaust had cost 6 million Jewish lives.
 As a result, Shapiro began writing several books, mostly memoirs about the war.
 His last book is entitled Зловещий марафон (Ominous Marathon).
 Shapiro applied for American citizenship in 1996.

 On 21 September 2006, Ukrainian President Viktor Yushchenko conferred on Shapiro the title of Hero of Ukraine.

 Shapiro died on 8 October 2005 and is buried at Beth Moses cemetery in Suffolk County, Long Island, New York.